Yousra Javed Doctoral Candidate

 I am a doctoral candidate in the College of Computing and Informatics at UNC Charlotte, where I'm being advised by Associate Prof. Mohamed Shehab.

-Humans are known to be the weakest link in the security and privacy chain; most security incidents and privacy breaches are the result of human errors caused by their inherent capabilities and limitations.
-My research interest lies in the identification and resolution of issues in ubiquitous security and privacy mechanisms that are related to human errors.
-Simultaneously, I am interested in developing effective techniques for end-user education and awareness about information security and privacy threats.
+My primary research focus is Usable Security and Privacy.
+I'm interested in the identification and resolution of issues in ubiquitous security and privacy mechanisms that are related to human factors.
+Simultaneously, I am developing effective techniques for end-user education and awareness about information security and privacy threats.
 My research uses mixed methods towards the ultimate goal of giving end-users security controls they can understand and privacy they can control for the dynamic, pervasive computing environments of the future.
 I use qualitative research methods to develop a research questions and then empirical quantitative research to support formative findings.

 My doctoral dissertation focuses on proposing design enhancements for existing privacy configuration/permission authorization interfaces in online social networks to: mitigate policy misconfigurations by incorporating users' sharing intentions, and address habituation.